 Below are some tips on how to protect the car from the sun in open parking:

-2. Buy and use a UV protection spray for the paint and interior fabric
+2. Use a UV protection spray for the paint and interior fabric

 UV protection sprays like the 303 Protectant – Automotive Interior And Exterior Spray, are great for giving your car a good layer of protection and safety from the sun.
 If you’re parking in an area that gets direct sunlight for extended periods, these types of sprays can be the difference between a ruined interior or protected upholstery.